xiadaomike/xiadaomike.github.io/source/_posts/2014-08-01-fish-shell-plus-homebrew-plus-rvm-on-mac-equals-equals-awesomeness.markdown

 comments: true
 categories: [tech, tips, iterm, mac, fish, brew]
 keywords: tutorial, setup, mavericks, mac, fish, homebrew, brew, iterm, rvm
-description: A tutorial on how to setup fish, homebrew, iterm, and rvm on osx mavericks.
+description: A tutorial on how to setup fish shell with homebrew and rvm on osx mavericks.
 ---

+A tutorial on how to setup fish shell with homebrew and rvm on osx mavericks.

 Last week my friend James showed to me the autocompletion feature in fish shell and I was impressed.
 It is a feature that you may never thought about until one